 Little is known of blood vessel function in transplanted solid organs during rejection.
 The separate effects of denervation and rejection have not been elucidated.
 To study how these two components may affect pulmonary arterial function following lung transplantation, pulmonary arteries were studied from rejecting allotransplanted lungs, autotransplanted lungs and control nonoperated lungs.
 Pulmonary arteries were dissected, cut into rings and suspended in organ chambers for the measurements of isometric force.
 In selected rings the endothelium was removed deliberately so that endothelial and smooth muscle function could be studied separately.
 There was no significant difference between groups in contractions to potassium chloride suggesting no important functional smooth muscle atrophy.
-Smooth muscle contractions to norepinephrine and the endothelium-derived contractile protein endothelin were reduced in both transplanted groups compared to controls.
+Smooth muscle contractions to norepinephrine and the endotheliumderived contractile protein endothelin were reduced in both transplanted groups compared to controls.
 In rings with endothelium contractions to angiotensin I were similar in control and autotransplanted groups but reduced significantly in the rejecting group.
-Serum levels of angiotensin converting enzyme were also reduced significantly during acute rejection: 9.9 \pm 1.5 U/L prerejection and 4.2 \pm 0.5 U/L postrejection, (n = 12).
+Serum levels of angiotensin converting enzyme were also reduced significantly during acute rejection: 9.9 ± 1.5 U/L prerejection and 4.2 ± 0.5 U/L postrejection, (n = 12).
 Relaxations to adenosine diphosphate which are dependent on the presence of intact endothelial cells were reduced significantly only in the rejecting group.
 Relaxations of the smooth muscle to histamine were greater in the autotransplanted arteries compared to control and were further increased significantly with rejection.
-These results suggest that pulmonary arterial function changes in transplanted lungs and that such changes are distinct following denervation alone compared with denervation accompanied by rejecting lung.
+These results suggest that pulmonary arterial function changes in transplanted lungs and that such changes are distinct following denervation alone compared with denervation accompanied by rejection.
+Altered function of the pulmonary arteries may affect vascular resistance in the transplanted rejecting lung.
 Further, circulating levels of angiotensin coverting enzyme may prove to be a useful indicator of acute pulmonary rejection.